Vadimkkaa/Labs/LABS-LINUX-C/README.md

 So here comes the question - how do I do the task?

-The answer is me using Windows Subsystem for Linux (WSL)
+The answer is me using Windows Subsystem for Linux (WSL2)

 Distributive: Ubuntu